AdobeDocs/analytics.en/help/analyze/report-builder/manage-requests/classification.md

 ---
 description: Classification breakdowns are used to map analytics reporting data to related properties.
 Classifications can be used for a variety of purposes but are most commonly used for classifying campaign tracking codes (both internal and external) and product IDs.
-seo-description: Classification breakdowns are used to map analytics reporting data to related properties.
-Classifications can be used for a variety of purposes but are most commonly used for classifying campaign tracking codes (both internal and external) and product IDs.
-seo-title: Classification
 solution: Analytics
 title: Classification
 topic: Report builder